Anyolite/anyolite/README.md

 * [X] Fixed crash when casting Ruby numbers into objects in some cases
 * [X] Fixed script lines not printing exceptions
 * [X] Fixed memory leak when calling Ruby scripts and script lines
-* [X] Fixed Regex wrapping problems with newer Crystal versions
 * [X] Updated tests to account for reworked `inspect` method for enums
-* [X] Fixed errors when building Anyolite in patsh with spaces
+* [X] Fixed errors when building Anyolite in a path with spaces

 ### Later releases